The Crude Oil Marketing Business In Nigeria: Complete Guide For Buyers & Sellers

 How Many Times Can A TDLC (Transferable Documentary Letter Of Credit) Be Transferred?

-In this situation, you the crude oil broker will only transfer the crude oil supplier’s amount, minus your own commissions.
+In this situation, the crude oil broker will only transfer the crude oil supplier’s amount, minus your own commissions.

 This is a single transfer, which can be done only once, even if it’s to two different suppliers at a go.